flux-framework/flux-operator/examples/experimental/bursting/broker/README.md

 flux-job: ƒQURAmBXV waiting for resources
 ```

-Get a variant of the munge key we can see:
+Get a variant of the munge key we can see (it's owned by root so this ensures we can see/own it as the flux user)

 ```bash
 sudo cp /etc/munge/munge.key ./munge.key